bienpx224/PrivacyGame/Privacy Policy Memory .md

 **Children’s Privacy**

-These Services do not address anyone under the age of 13.
-I do not knowingly collect personally identifiable information from children under 13.
-In the case I discover that a child under 13 has provided me with personal information, I immediately delete this from our servers.
+I do not collect user data or store your personal or device information.
+The game is completely suitable for children from 3 years old with vivid color images, easy-to-match gameplay, soft sound, no standard violation or harm to children.
 If you are a parent or guardian and you are aware that your child has provided us with personal information, please contact me so that I will be able to do necessary actions.

 **Changes to This Privacy Policy**